 On transformational coaching and why it’s so important right now

 We have been fooling ourselves pretty much for the past two hundred years.
 Ever since the industrial revolution took off, we have come to believe in the malleability of almost everything.
 Not only our actions but also our thinking has ‘mechanised.’
 We have become overly specialised and lost sight of the myriad connections.
 They became invisible but never disappeared.
 And now we suddenly realise, with a shock, that everything is connected.
 That the Scottish-American naturalist and environmental philosopher John Muir was right when wrote: “When we pick one thing out, we find that this one thing is attached to everything else in the universe.”
-The complexity we now ‘suddenly’ face is defined by the mutual interactions between those ‘things,’ and it is precisely those interactions that have fallen between the cracks of our thinking.
-To see them again, we have to learn to look anew — differently and from multiple perspectives.
+The complexity we now ‘suddenly’ face is defined by the relationships and mutual interactions between those ‘things,’ and precisely this has fallen between the cracks of our thinking.
+To see and recognise them again, we have to learn to look anew — differently and from multiple perspectives.

 A “flaw” in the model of the world